-Districts are not built by any one entity, but instead are the amalgation of many actions by different sectors and involved stakeholders over time.
-For the Study Area to be successful, the future will involve congruent actions by the private sector, the public sector, and other involved parties.
+Districts are not built by any one entity, but instead are the amalgamation of many actions by different sectors and involved stakeholders over time.
+For the Study Area to be successful, congruent actions must be undertaken by the private sector, the public sector, and other involved parties.
 Since cities are functioning in a highly competitive environment to attract investment, the concerted efforts of all involved must be focused on a broadly shared vision.
-This plan illustrates the potential of the Study Area to reposition itself for the future, moving beyond a zone of disparate uses to become a multi-dimensional, urban district for the community and the city.
+This plan illustrates the potential of the Study Area to reposition itself for the future, moving beyond a zone of disparate uses to become a multi-dimensional, urban district for the community and Boston.